-In this paper, we propose a novel methodology for balanced trade-off between the memory cost and throughput of CNN-based applications.
+Article Contributions.
+In this article, we propose a novel methodology for balanced trade-off between the memory cost and throughput of CNN-based applications.
 Our main contribution is our methodology presented in Section 4.
-Other important novel contributions are:
+Other important novel contributions are as follows:

-- A CNN buffer reuse algorithm, suitable for multi-CNN applications and CNN-based applications, using task-level (pipeline) parallelism (Section 5); - A CNN buffers size reduction algorithm (Section 6), which combines data processing by parts with buffers reuse and introduces a balanced memory-throughput trade-off to a CNN-based application; - up to 5.9 times memory reduction compared to deployment of CNN-based applications with no memory reduction (Section 8.1); - 7% to 30% memory reduction compared to other CNN memory reuse methodologies (Section 8.1).
+- A CNN buffer reuse algorithm, suitable for multi-CNN applications and CNN-based applications, using task-level (pipeline) parallelism (Section 5) - A CNN buffers size reduction algorithm (Section 6), which combines data processing by parts with buffers reuse and introduces a balanced memory-throughput trade-off to a CNN-based application - Up to 5.9 times memory reduction compared to deployment of CNN-based applications with no memory reduction (Section 8.1) - A 7% to 30% memory reduction compared to other CNN memory reuse methodologies (Section 8.1).

-Additionally, in Section 8.2 we demonstrate that our methodology can be efficiently combined with orthogonal memory reduction methodologies such as CNN quantization.
+In addition, in Section 8.2, we demonstrate that our methodology can be efficiently combined with orthogonal memory reduction methodologies such as CNN quantization.